stacks-network/docs/_browser/faq_general.md

 # Users Frequently Asked Questions (FAQ)
 {:.no_toc}

 This is a FAQ intended for users of decentralized applications.
-A comprehensive list of FAQs that touch on general, technical, and App Mining questions is [also available]({{site.baseurl}}/faqs/allFAQS.html).
+A comprehensive list of FAQs that touch on general, and technical, questions is [also available]({{site.baseurl}}/faqs/allFAQS.html).

 * TOC
 {:toc}